 Children are presented with an age appropriate Bible at the start of Sunday School (typically age 3), third grade, and at the beginning of Catechism.
-The Bibles are presented to families during a worship service in September.
+The Bibles are presented to families during a worship service.
 The third grade class is given special instruction in using their Bible throughout the year during Sunday School.
 Parents are welcome to attend these lessons.

 If you have any questions, contact Karin Kahler at the church office.

 Group instruction for First Communion is offered during fifth grade CAT Club.
 CAT Club occurs during the month of February during the Faith Formation time.
 First Communion is celebrated on the first Sunday in March.
 First Communion instruction can also be done on an individual basis depending on your child’s developmental needs.
 You may contact the church office, or speak to a pastor on Sunday mornings to notify them that your child is ready to begin instruction, and to pick up instructional materials.
 When you believe that your child is ready to receive First Communion by demonstrating a firm understanding of the preparation materials, you may notify the pastoral staff and we will announce your child’s First Communion in the bulletin for that day.